jeffreyguo/SS-Behat-quicksetup/README.md

 ### behat.yml

-Create a `behat.yml` file in the project root, and add the template below.
+The SilverStripe installer already comes with a YML configuration which is ready to run tests on a locally hosted Selenium server.

-TODO: Move to auto-loaded configuration
+You'll need to customize at least the `base_url` setting to match the URL where the tested SilverStripe instance is hosted locally.

 Example: behat.yml

 	default:
 	  context:
 	    class: SilverStripe\MyModule\Test\Behaviour\FeatureContext
 	  extensions:
 	    SilverStripe\BehatExtension\Extension: ~
 	    Behat\MinkExtension\Extension: